Updated: 4/14/2018 | April 14th, 2018

 I’m scared of heights.
 It’s not so much being high up that scares me, it’s more the fear of falling.
 Hike with me up a mountain and watch me stay far away from any edge.
 I once went hiking with a girlfriend and made her get away from the edge because it freaked me out too much.
+She laughed at me but I was visibly scared.
 Driving along winding mountain roads also freaks me out.
 I can’t sit on the road side of the car.
+Most of the time I will just close my eyes and try not to freak out!
 I only got over my fear of roller coasters a few years go.
 Any sign of turbulence in an airplane and my white knuckles grab the seat.
 Essentially, I don’t like being high up.

 Getting up to the 89th floor, I got to see Taipei and the surrounding area in all its glory.
 It took me about 10 minutes before I even got up to the glass, but when I did, I saw how beautiful Taipei is from above.
 The city sort of reminded me of the game Sim City.
 All of the buildings, apartments, and industrial zones are laid out so perfectly that they almost seem artificial from above.